 Higashi started her philanthropy career in 1993 at New York Community Trust, where she was a grantmaker to organizations working on immigration issues and coordinated the Fund for New Citizens, an immigration funding collaborative for New York City.
 From there she went on to the Ford Foundation in 1997, where she worked for 11 years as Deputy Director of Human Rights and Program Officer for Migrant and Refugee Rights and supported the Four Freedoms Fund.
 In 2008, Higashi left Ford to become Executive Director of Unbound Philanthropy, a family foundation dedicated to securing justice and opportunity for migrants and refugees and building grantmaking programs in the U.S., Great Britain and in the developing world.

-Last year, Mannion and Higashi were awarded the Community Change Champion Award by the Center for Community Change for their collaborative grantmaking to advance immigrant rights and integration.
+In 2008, Mannion and Higashi were awarded the Community Change Champion Award by the Center for Community Change for their collaborative grantmaking to advance immigrant rights and integration.

 The Scrivner recipients, who are also close friends, plan to donate their $10,000 award money to the newly established Freedom from Fear Prize, which will recognize “ordinary” individuals who commit extraordinary acts of courage in defense of immigrant and refugee rights.
 The prize, which is named after one of the four freedoms cited by President Franklin Delano Roosevelt, will be administered by the Center for New Community, which is a fearless leader in the fight against hate speech and violence.
 Additional contributions to the award will be accepted through Public Interest Projects on the Network for Good (please specify “Freedom from Fear Prize” in the designation box).